 Now, there are additional factors that decides if a pillow is healthy on an individual basis, these two mentioned are just the things that signify a healthy pillow for all of us.

-To learn more about what makes a pillow healthy on a more individual basis we recommend that you read our post: What is The Healthiest Pillow to Use?
+If you want to know more about what makes a pillow healthy on a more individual basis we recommend that you read our post: What is The Healthiest Pillow to Use?
 Based on science.
-Near the end of the post we also list the types of pillows we’ve researched to be the healthiest for most people.
+Near the end of the post we also list the type of pillows we’ve researched to be the healthiest for most people.

 When Should I Replace my Pillow?